 Email communication with the course instructor.
 The instructor aims to respond to email communications from students within 48 hours.
-All email communications from students should be sent from a Luthersem email address.
+All email communications from students should be sent from a utoronto email address.
 Email communications from other email addresses are not secure, and also the instructor cannot readily identify them as being legitimate emails from students.
+The instructor is not obliged to respond to email from non-utoronto addresses.